Henrys Fork Fishing Report – (5.10.19)

 During May and June 2019, construction is scheduled to involve hauling in fill, building the wall on the East side near the parking lot, and some excavation work on the West side.

-Lower River: With the arrival of spring, look for the lower Henry’s Fork to offer some of the great fly fishing opportunities around Jackson Hole, Wyoming and Teton Valley, Idaho.
+Lower River: With the arrival of spring, look for the lower Henry’s Fork to offer some of the good fly fishing opportunities around Jackson Hole, Wyoming and Teton Valley, Idaho.
 Anglers should look at Warm River, Jump Off Canyon, Ora, Vernon, Chester and Fun Farm to all offer access to the Henry’s Fork during the late winter and early spring months.
 Nymphing will be the most productive with small rubberlegs, zebra midges and other sparse mayfly or midge patterns.
-Don’t be surprised to see some fish eating midges on top during warm overcast days.
+Caddis are out and the fish are looking for them as well as leftover BWOs and Midges.

-Upper river: The Box canyon via Island Park Dam is going to be your best option during late winter months.
+Upper river: The Box canyon via Island Park Dam is going to be your best option during spring months.
 Nymphing will be king with small tungsten jigs, mayfly baetis imitations and zebra midges.

 Henry’s Fork Fishing Resources: